 Haiti is the poorest nation in the western hemisphere and in recent years has been severely hit by natural disasters and political instability.
-80% of Haiti’s population lives below the international poverty line of $2 a day, and 54% are defined as living in abject poverty surviving on just $1.25.
+Data from 2012 shows 58.5% of Haiti’s population lives below the national poverty line, with 53.9% living below the international poverty line (PPP$1.90 per day)

 World Horse Welfare initially partnered with Humane Society International (HSI) when we first started working in Haiti in 2013.
 Click here for more information on this partnership (LINK to http://www.hsi.org/news/news/2014/05/world-horse-welfare-050614.html) Following this, we set up the first Haitian animal welfare foundation, Quatre Pattes, who World Horse Welfare now officially partners with to deliver a community-based equine welfare programme.

 The working equine population is made up of roughly equal proportions of horses, ponies, donkeys and mules, taking on a range of roles that are vitally important in Haitian communities.
 Two fifths of the Haitian population depend on agriculture for their income, with the majority of these people working as small subsistence farmers.
 Working equids are used to transport goods to the markets for families to sell their products, and therefore play a direct role in the welfare of many families who rely on them to make a living.
 A large proportion of working equids have a poor diet, especially in the dry season when there is limited water availability reducing crop production As a result, many are malnourished and have a poor body condition.
 They work long hours carrying poorly made pack saddles that are often overloaded, causing pressure sores and wounds on the withers and back which are unable to heal and are prone to infection.
 Pack saddles are made from materials that are ill-suited to the job and to the health of the working animal.